SQunoholixBrandAssociation/GENESIScoin/docs/README.md

 - **WhitePaper_GENESIScoin.pdf** – Official whitepaper of GENESIScoin (GENc).
   Full narrative of the project, tokenomics, governance model, and roadmap.
 Serves as the primary reference for investors and community members.

-- **Lock&Vesting_GENESIScoin.pdf** – Allocation and vesting schedules.
-  Details of token distribution, lock mechanics, treasury management, and release timelines for all wallets and pools.

 - **TechnicalMechanics_GENESIScoin.pdf** – System architecture and mechanics.
   Explains smart contract logic, Pre-Sale & Public Sale flow, B100D, dual dividend system, airdrop rules and mile stones, and integration of bots and trackers.